1.FRY/Kosovo: ELECTIONS WILL CREATE NEW "HOUSEHOLDERS"

 to be able to resolve these negative processes", said Kosumi.

-The Central Election Commission said that they expect free and
+The Central Election Commission said that they expect

 fair elections, with the election campaign starting on 3rd